Noughts

 programs.

-Noughts and Crosses is considered as the first real
+Noughts and Crosses is considered as being the first real

 of the University of Cambridge.
 The reason is obvious: EDSAC